A guest post from Salvador

 In simple terms (according to Wiki) we have the following(some of the numbers do not seem right to me, for example, CR2 as far as I am aware was 387max, not 420, Jackal 1,2 and 2A total in excess of 450 etc.), but you get the overall view if what we have available today.

 Excluding the SV fleet and the Pinzgauer (non Vector) the above table shows some 18,804 vehicles the very rough and ready split according to my classification of Heavy(H), Medium(M) and Light (L)., gives the following very very rough breakdown:

 2,283 or 12% Medium

 1,437 or 8% Heavy

 Future Army Equipment

-I will try and illustrate that I have put some thought in to this, by showing that I took the details from the SDRS (Strategic Defence and Security Review) in terms of the planning assumptions and the size and nature of the Army the MoD expects to deploy in those circumstances.
+I will try and illustrate that I have put some thought into this, by showing that I took the details from the SDRS (Strategic Defence and Security Review) in terms of the planning assumptions and the size and nature of the Army MoD expects to deploy in those circumstances.

-What I did then was pick the vehicles that we know have already been ear-marked for the future fleet, then add my personal favourites, which have been selected by considering the following factors:
+What I did then picked the vehicles that we know have already been earmarked for the future fleet, then add my personal favourites, which have been selected by considering the following factors: